Ramya-Ramesetty/Good-cabs/README.md

 Strengthen my technical expertise in Power BI, SQL, and data modeling to tackle real-world challenges.

 This journey reaffirmed my passion for using data to drive impact and make informed decisions.
-I’m incredibly grateful to the Dhaval Patel sir , Hemanand Vadivel sir and Codebasics community for this opportunity and look forward to solving more data challenges! 🚀

-Let me know if you’d like additional tweaks or more focus on specific aspects!